Love in Action! Stewardship Campaign 2024

 There are some subtleties regarding QCDs.
 For example, you can’t use a Roth IRA, nor a SEP IRA that’s active.
 So it’s a good idea to consult your tax advisor before proceeding.
 And, of course, don’t forego retirement income unless you’re sure you won’t need it.
 Rich Wolfson, Finance Team

-Testimonials from CVUUS Canvass Pledge Drives
+Testimonials from CVUUS Stewardship Pledge Drives

 As someone who has grown up in this church community, I have so many great memories of CVUUS.
 As a child, I remember playing a dead body in a Monty Python skit and making art projects in RE.
 And with the youth group I was able to cook dinners at the John Graham Shelter and travel to NYC.
 This church let me try so many new experiences and helped to build my confidence in public speaking.
 I’m grateful to now be able to give back to this church as a worship.”
 Wren Colwell